Three Theorems on Negami's Planar Cover Conjecture: Introduction

 \begin{theorem} If $K$ is a $4$-connected graph, then a minimal planar cover of $K$ is $4$-connected. \end{theorem}

 An application of Theorem~\ref{th:4conn} is the following corollary.

 \begin{corollary*} A minimal planar cover of $K_{1,2,2,2}$ is $4$-connected. \end{corollary*}

 Recall that for a vertex $v$ in a graph, its (open) neighbourhood $N(v)$ is the set of vertices adjacent to $v$, and the closed neighbourhood $N[v]$ is the union of $N(v)$ and the vertex $v$ itself.
-We denote $W_m$ the wheel graph having $m$ vertices.
+A \emph{wheel graph} (denoted as \(W_{m}\) for $m$ vertices) is a graph formed by connecting a single central vertex to all vertices of a cycle graph $C_{m-1}$.
 The second main result of the paper is proved in Section~\ref{s:perf}:

 \begin{theorem} The graph $K_{1,2,2,2}$ does not admit a planar cover in which the closed neighbourhood of each vertex covering the apex vertex induces the wheel graph $W_7$. \end{theorem}